arysef/tube-clues/README.md

 # Overview
-The purpose of this repository is a pipeline for YouTube video analysis and specifically fact-check.
-Videos can have transcripts retrieved or generated using Whisper with a flag.
-There are also prompts in progress for analysis of the videos.
-Currently the only prompt is for unverifiable or potentially misleading facts.
-Eventually the goal is to have a fact check pipeline and other pipelines for analyzing other elements of transcripts.
+The original purpose of this repository was a system to fact check or provide context to news videos.
+However, it has since evolved to a simple way to gather necessary information without having to watch a video.
+Great for when you're curious about a click-baity title but don't want to get sucked in.

 # Open Issues
 - Develop some sort of opinionation/bias measure and way to display it